nikhleshmahato/Vidya-Vistar/README.md

 # 🌟 Vidya Vistar: A Smart Leap in Learning 🚀

-> *"Everyone gets the same 24 hours.
-It's your environment and choices that define whether you scroll or succeed."* — Team Vidya Vistar
+> *"We Make Projects To Help MANKIND."* — Team AVENGERS
 ---

 ## 🎯 Problem Statement